Landing Page Optimization

 Mistake #3: Lack of a Single Prominent Call-to-action

 Once the visitor arrives on your page, thinks that you are credible, reads the descriptive headline and is finally convinced to spend some time on your site, what’s the next page you want him to see?
-That decision should not be left on visitor because only you know (and not them) which is the most relevant page that your visitors should view next.
+That decision should not be left on the visitor because only you know (and not them) which is the most relevant page that your visitors should view next.

 Example of single, prominent call-to-action: “Download WordPress”